Tjarliman/RAP-Part-1/README.md

 #Step 2.3 Create Service Definition

-Since in this hands-on, we will only create a list, not a transactional, application then we dont need to create any Behaviour Defitions.
+Since in this hands-on, we will only create a list, not a transactional application then we dont need to create any Behaviour Defitions.

   - Create a service definitions, and name it similar to this name (followed our naming convention), ZTJ_UI_C_FIDOC_U.
   - Right click on one the consumption views then select Create Service Definition